Child Custody Lawyers in San Diego

 Our San Diego child custody lawyers have handled numerous move away cases and know how to give you the best chance to keep your children with you.

 Cases Involving Domestic Violence

 In child custody cases where there has been documented domestic violence the law presumes the perpetrator of domestic violence should not be granted sole or joint legal custody of the children.
 This can create an imposing obstacle for the perpetrator if they desire sole or joint legal custody although not impossible if the presumption can be outweighed by other factors.
 If you are facing accusations or domestic violence or are a victim of domestic violence our expert child custody lawyers at Mesnik Law Group know the effects on your child custody matter and can help you obtain the best result possible for your children.

 Courts can and will change custody, limit contact, or sole physical and legal custody, or order supervised visitations for parents who cannot or simply will not co-parent children.
 Many parents are subject to alienation by the other parent and often feel helpless to do anything about it.
 Let our highly experienced child custody lawyers help you regain some control.
 Contact us to discuss your options.

 Cases Involving Child Welfare Services aka Child Protective Services, CPS, CWS

 The CPS case workers can be extremely intimidating often leading parents to believe they have the power of the Court to order compliance their plans.
 However, the fact is that they do not have the power to make orders only judges can do that.
 They do, however, have the authority to bring a case to the juvenile Court and ask a judge to intervene.
 It is always prudent to cooperate with an investigation by any governmental agency such as CPS.
-If you are separated from your child or children’s other parent and you are contacted by CPS you should contact us immediately to help you understand your rights and seek relief from the Family Court if possible.
+If you are separated from your child or children’s other parent and you are contacted by CPS you should contact our San Diego child custody lawyers immediately to help you understand your rights and seek relief from the Family Court if possible.